-The Portofino Bay is undoubtedly the best of these three onsite hotels, but they do not have the level of luxury offered by the Ritz Carlton Orlando which is one of our offsite hotels which we have reviewed below and is also our top choice and the best hotel with a club lounge in Orlando.
+The Portofino Bay is undoubtedly the best of these three onsite hotels.
+Still, they do not have the level of luxury offered by the Ritz Carlton Orlando, which is one of our offsite hotels which we have reviewed below and is also our top choice and the best hotel with a club lounge in Orlando.

 9. The Ritz-Carlton, Orlando, Grande Lakes

 The Ritz-Carlton hotel in Orlando is a great luxury hotel choice and is, in fact, probably the most luxurious hotel base for Universal Orlando Parks.
 It is also well located for Disney World resorts.